cb-technologists/blog/content/posts/cicd_ha.md

 * Rely on a **native self-healing, resilient and scalable infrastructure**.
 Event thought that replication is not needed, we need to recover fast from any hardware or service downtime.
 * **Decouple also pipeline execution**.
 Using different agent executors during pipeline execution improves availability, just the same way that *assembly lines* in the industry do.

 It can be pretty cool if I can access my jobs or builds all the time because my masters are all the time up and running, but it is not that cool if they are not producing the same results in terms of building and delivery software because my pipelines are not executing and recovering on time.
-Again... resiliency first.
+Again... resilience first.

 ## Scalability and Kubernetes as HA best practice